 Previously, Leppert was Vice Chairman of Pacific Century Financial Corporation and its major subsidiary, the Bank of Hawaii; President and CEO of Castle & Cooke Properties, Inc.; and a National Partner at Trammell Crow Company.
 He began his career at McKinsey & Co. where he was elected a Principal.

 Leppert served as a White House Fellow in 1984 under President Ronald Reagan, working both in the Office of the Secretary of Treasury and the Office of Policy Development in the White House.

-He currently is Chairman of two “Silicon Valley” based companies, serves on the Boards of large public and private companies in the United States and Europe and is involved with several other enterprises.
+He currently is Chairman of the Board at “View Inc” and “Austin Industries” and serves on the Boards of large public and private companies in the United States and Europe and is involved with several other enterprises.